Foreign Bodies in the Ear, Nose, and Throat

 The most common symptom of a foreign body in the nose is nasal drainage.
 The drainage appears only on the side of the nose with the object and often has a bad odor.
 In some cases, the child may also have a bloody nose.

-Foreign bodies in the airway
+Foreign bodies in the throat

 Children need to be watched very closely to avoid a choking emergency.